Eliza Bennett

 Eliza Bennett (born 17 March 1992) is an English actress and singer.
 Her most notable roles have been those of Meggie Folchart in the film Inkheart, Tora in the film Nanny McPhee, Susan in From Time to Time and Holly Manson in the West End musical Loserville.
-Bennett starred on the MTV black comedy series Sweet/Vicious as Jules Thomas.
-In 2021, Bennett began playing Amanda Carrington in the CW series Dynasty.
+Bennett starred on the black comedy series Sweet/Vicious as Jules Thomas.
+In 2021, Bennett played Amanda Carrington in the final two seasons (2021–2022) of the series Dynasty.

 Early and personal life

 Bennett was born and grew up in Reading, Berkshire with her older brother and sister and attended Leighton Park School.

 Career

 Film

 Bennett landed her first role as Jemima in Chitty Chitty Bang Bang at the London Palladium in 2002 aged nine.
 She got her first film role playing Princess Arabella in 2004's The Prince & Me.
 In 2005 Bennett landed one of her biggest film roles, playing Tora in Nanny McPhee.

 In 2005, she played Hayley in the TV movie Supernova, Young Anne in the 2006 film Victims, Emily in The Contractor with Wesley Snipes and television work as Nora in the Agatha Christie's Marple episode "By the Pricking of My Thumbs".

 In 2006, Bennett played the role of Meggie Folchart in the film Inkheart, based on the novel by Cornelia Funke.
 In 2009, she went on to land the role of Susan in Julian Fellowes' film From Time to Time.